gabinante/SPFCheck/Readme.txt

 If you send a bunch of email using SPF, this is useful because it gives you some agency in protecting your IP reputation.
 Otherwise you rely solely upon other IT/Network teams to not mess things up.

 You’ll need to edit the IP addresses hard-coded in the script and then create a CSV (mysql INTO OUTFILE or whatever).
+An example CSV file is included in the repository.

 This project uses PySPF to do record validation.
 You can find the latest version of PySPF here: https://pypi.python.org/pypi/pyspf/